What is weight training intensity? Often these lines can

 Weight training Intensity in the gym is relative to the stress on the body’s central nervous system, heavier poundage's with different exercise stimulation, sends new signals to the muscle groups affected in the form of stress.

-Intensity is more of a state of mind, that is accompanied by exertion.
+Intensity is more of a state of mind, that is accompanied by the exertion of greater force.

-Entering the gym with a positive attitude, believe in yourself and your strength each work out, try to break through the barriers and plateaus that weight training intensity creates.
+Entering the gym with a positive attitude, by believing in yourself and your strength each workout, make an effort to break through the barriers and plateaus that weight training intensity creates 'is intensity'.

 Don't focus on how the weight feels, instead; focus on crushing it for 3 to 5 reps, slowly working down to two or three by the end each series of exercise sets for each muscle group.

-Increasing intensity can be accomplished with different exercises in different ways:
+Increasing intensity can be accomplished with different exercises in different ways, so lets look at some:

 Focus on the goal and use compound exercises like